 What gets me out of bed and excited by this work is helping you achieve your career, personal or business goals—and doing that with better writing.

 I’m a writing coach who coaches and writes.
 Every year, my team at The Word Factory knocks out hundreds of pieces for top organizations worldwide.
-I right some of them, and edit the rest; hardly a day passes that I don’t dig into a thousand words of something, finding what works, fixing what doesn’t, adding what’s missing.
+I write some of them, and edit the rest; hardly a day passes that I don’t dig into a thousand words of something, finding what works, fixing what doesn’t, adding what’s missing.
 That’s how my team and I get better at what we do every day.
 And that’s how you know you’ll get better, too.